Warming Your Car in Your Driveway: Do You Know Michigan’s New Law?

 Although leaving an unattended, running vehicle in a parking lot or on a road is illegal, the use of a remote starter does allow some flexibility.

-Because vehicles that are started by way of a remote starter can remain locked, and as long as the keys are not accessible, unattended vehicles present no danger and the owner cannot be ticketed.
+Vehicles that are started via a remote starter can remain locked, and as long as the keys are not accessible, unattended vehicles present no danger and the owner cannot be ticketed.

 Although Michigan law now allows for vehicles to run unattended in private driveways, police warn against the practice because it's an invitation to theft.

-Remote vehicle starters make it easy and legal to warm up a vehicle in a parking lot or driveway without increasing the odds of theft.
+Remote vehicle starters make it easy and legal to warm up a vehicle in a parking lot or driveway without increasing the odds of theft or child endangerment.

 Gallery Credit: George McIntyre